thirdweb-dev/direct-payments-example/README.md

 1. Sends tokens to your merchant wallet address using thirdweb's Pre-built Pay component.
 2. Sends an NFT to the buyer's wallet address using thirdweb Engine.

+## Use Cases
+Before we get started, you may be wondering: Why do I need this flow?
+There are a couple of use cases we can highlight:

+1. **Instant Cross-Chain Payments:** Send an NFT on the chain of your choice.
+This is great for giving customers their NFT in your application without requiring them to onboard tokens first.
+2. **Limited Liquidity Token Swaps:** Allow users to purchase your custom ERC20 directly from you without listing them on a DEX.
+All you need is a wallet funded with your custom ERC20.

 ## Getting Started

 The main logic for this example can be found in `src/app/page.tsx` (client) and `src/app/api/route.ts` (server).